 7. Continue until they reach a very smooth, soft, creamy consistency

-Variations (need to be adapted for nut-free, Low FODMAP, SCD & SSFG diets):
+Variations of banana ice cream (need to be adapted for nut-free, Low FODMAP, SCD & SSFG diets):

 NUTTY: DF, GF, V, VV, P, LF, SCD, SSFG

 Add 1 tablespoon of nut butter such as almond (LF & SSFG) or cashew (not LF or SSFG) to make a nutty taste.
 Try Meridian brand with no additives.

 Alternatively, make your own nut butter in your Vitamix, Blendtec, Sage The Boss or NutriBullet blender easily within 2 minutes.
 Other food processers or blenders may also cope, just be patient as this may take 5-10 minutes of blending.